 The Board considers that orienting and educating new directors, as well as maintaining and continuing the education of current directors, is an important element to ensure responsible corporate governance.

-For more information on our Director Orientation and Training Program, please refer to the Company’s Management Proxy Circular.
+For more information on our Director Orientation and Training Program, please refer to the Company’s Management Information Circular.

 Directors’ Employment and other Directorships – Procedure

 Directors must inform senior Management before accepting an invitation to serve on another board, or any new employment relationship.
-Senior Management assesses whether the director would be involved in a real, apparent or potential conflict of interest and whether the director’s ability to discharge his or her responsibilities as a director of the Company is likely to be affected.
+Senior Management assesses whether the director would be involved in a real, apparent or potential conflict of interest and whether the director’s ability to discharge their responsibilities as a director of the Company is likely to be affected.

-The Board believes that the fact that a director of the Company serves on the board of directors of another company does not necessarily interfere with his or her ability to exercise his or her independent judgement and to act in the best interest of the Company.
+The Board believes that the fact that a director of the Company serves on the board of directors of another company does not necessarily interfere with their ability to exercise their independent judgement and to act in the best interest of the Company.
 However, directors are expected to have sufficient time to devote to their duties as Board members of the Company.
 In this regard, the Board has established guidelines on the maximum number of public directorships that directors may hold.

 To consult the Company’s Directors’ Employment and other Directorships – Procedure, please click here.